winklerrr/.zshconfig/README.md

 git config --global user.email "YOUR E-MAIL"
 ```

-If you cloned this repository to another path, adapt and use the following line instead.
+If you cloned this repository to another path, adapt and use the following lines instead.

 ```{bash}
 source path/to/.zshconfig/winklerrrZSHRC